 You can get more interviews in this growing field if you tailor your resume for each application you send.
 One great way to tailor your resume is by adding descriptions of restaurants you’ve worked in in brackets right below the restaurant name in your experience section.

-What is the best host and hostess resume format?-
+What is the best host and hostess resume format? -

 In nearly all cases, use a Combination (or Hybrid) resume because it’s easiest for hiring managers to learn about your pertinent skills and experience.
 It’s also easiest for you to modify based on your job goals.

 With the Combination format, you highlight your most relevant skills and experience in your experience or work history section and an intro section.
 (This combination of work history and intro content is where the format gets its name.)
 As noted above, your resume intro should include a profile summary and a key skills section.
 You may also add a career highlights or awards section.
 Choose the details for these sections carefully.
-Make sure each point shows you have the service skills to help a restaurant succeed.
+Ensure each point shows you have the service skills to help a restaurant succeed.

 Craft your perfect resume in minutes